Thabiso3028/Weather-App/README.md

-# Web-App
+# Weather-App
-Web App using the Web API to show the weather.
+Weather App using the Web API to show the weather.
 Developed in HTML, CSS, and JavaScript